urbancompasspony/ProjectSoul-WIP/README.md

 # project-ghost

-Reverse enginnering version of Simantec Ghost to resize filesystem and create a backup image on the simplest way possible.
+Symantec Ghost alternative to resize filesystem and create a backup image on the simplest way possible.

+To work under Linux, for both Linux and Windows!